nhn/tui.calendar/docs/en/apis/tzdate.md

 - Type: `setFullYear(y: number, m?: number, d?: number): number`
 - Parameters
   - `y` : a year to specify
   - `m` : The month to specify.
-If not, the month of the existing TZDate instance date and time is maintained.
+If not specified, the month of the existing TZDate instance date and time is maintained.
-  - `d` : The date to specify.
-If not, the date of the existing TZDate instance is maintained.
+  - `d` : The day to specify.
+If not specified, the day of the existing TZDate instance is maintained.
-- Returns the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the TZDate instance.
+- Returns: `number` - the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the changed TZDate instance.

 Specifies the year of the date and time of the TZDate instance as a given numeric value.
 You can additionally specify the month and date.
 Change an existing TZDate instance.